dwallet-labs/dwallet-network/external-crates/move/documentation/spec/vm.md

 2. the binary is deserialized and verified
 3. dependencies of the module are loaded (repeat 1.–4. for each dependency)
-4. the module is linked to its dependencies (transformed in a representation suitable for runtime) and cached by the loader.
+4. the module is linked to its dependencies (transformed in a representation ikatable for runtime) and cached by the loader.

 So a reference to a loaded module does not perform any fetching from the network, or verification, or transformations into runtime structures